nexiality/documentation/release/nexial-core-v2.6.changelog.md

   when `nexial.outputToCloud` is set to true, file-based resources will be pushed to the Cloud automatically (and its link on the output will be updated as well.)
 - Added new column for plan detail and more summerized result in email notification html.
+- minor updates to [`nexial-project`](../userguide/BatchFiles#nexial-projectcmd--nexial-projectsh) batch files to reduce output
+- minor improvement to trim directory name before validating its existence or usefulness.

 ### [Nexial Interactive](../interactive)